vincent-peugnet/wcms/MANUAL.md

 You change the interface theme in the admin panel, under *interface*.
 There is a kit of presets, but you can even add your own themes !
 And it is actualy *super easy* 😎.
 To do so, go to the folder `/assets/css/themes/` and duplicate one of the preset you prefer.
 Then you can edit the CSS variables to quickly stylise your theme colors.

+### LDAP auth

+In addition to the traditionnal internal authentication (password is checked against W internal users database), external authentication can be used through [the LDAP protocol](https://fr.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol).
+In order to do that, W need to be able to read data from an existing LDAP server.
+LDAP connexion can be configured int the admin panel.

+Users authenticated through LDAP and users using internal authentication can coexist !
+One major diference, is that W won't allow to edit the password of LDAP users.

+#### User creation

+LDAP users cannot be created from the user management interface.
+User may be converted to LDAP auth by setting password to `null`, in their associated JSON file in W's database.

+But it's possible to automatically create new user as they connect for the first time using LDAP.
+To do this, __a default user class__ must be set in the admin panel.

 Profile